0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 ## Blocking microphone access
 AVs allow the user to conifgure the type of protection applied on the microphone,typically as an option under the privacy protection settings.
 Let's start by implementing the most robust configuration - blocking any attempt to record our microphone.
-A straightforward approach is to simply block incoming ```IOCTL_KS_PROPERTY``` IRPs setting the ```KSSTATE_RUN``` property of the ```KSPROPERTY_CONNECTION_STATE``` property set.
+One approach is to  block incoming ```IOCTL_KS_PROPERTY``` IRPs setting the ```KSSTATE_RUN``` property of the ```KSPROPERTY_CONNECTION_STATE``` property set.
 However, to be able to support other configuration options in the future, a more generic design would be to notify a UM service whenever such request occurs, using the [inverted call model](https://www.osronline.com/article.cfm%5Eid=94.htm#:~:text=Driver%20writers%20often%20ask%20whether%20or%20not%20a,that%20can%20be%20used%20to%20achieve%20similar%20functionality.).
 Next, we can place the IRP in a [cancel safe queue](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/cancel-safe-irp-queues), wait for a response from the service indicating the way the driver should handle the request, extract it from the queue and complete it accordingly.
 Code to handle an ```IOCTL_KS_PROPERTY``` in the said design would look like the following:
 ```cpp
 bool filter::KsPropertyHandler(PDEVICE_OBJECT DeviceObject, PIRP Irp, PIO_STACK_LOCATION IoStackLocation)
 {